 Florida Discharge of Lien

-After receiving payment on a mechanics lien, or for other reasons, you’ll be required to discharge your mechanics lien from public records.
-The lien discharge documentation should be filed in the same recorder or clerks’ office where the mechanics lien itself was recorded.
+After receiving payment in response to a mechanics lien, you’ll be required to discharge (or release or cancel) your mechanics lien from public records.
+The lien discharge documentation should be filed in the same recorder or clerks office where the mechanics lien itself was recorded.
 The document must be signed and notarized, and must actually reference details about the recorded lien within it.

-While forms are important and zlien prides itself on having the most complete and accurate set forms, there is more to filing a mechanics lien or properly sending a notice to owner than just filling out the form and sending it on its way.
+While zlien prides itself on having the most complete and accurate set free lien forms, there is more to filing a mechanics lien or properly sending a notice to owner than just filling out the form and sending it on its way.
 We provide these forms to our readers free of charge, but that’s because we understand that the true value of zlien’s platform is more than just providing our clients with forms.

 First, forms are fluid.
 The forms we provide above are simple generic forms for Florida mechanics liens.
 However, depending on your role in the project and the work you’re performing, these lien forms may exclude certain fields, or may change slightly in one way or another.
 Plus, you have to make a decision about which form is the right form for you to use.
 When you use the LienPilot platform, all of these nuances and variables are taken into consideration.
 You just choose the data appropriate to your situation.

 Second, there are a lot of steps in putting these documents together and getting them filed or delivered.
 A platform like zlien that automates all of the logistics has a value that cannot be understated.
 Take a look at this blog post for a more detailed explanation: Why You Shouldn’t Use Do-It-Yourself Mechanic Lien and Notice Forms.